-The resident population includes all persons who reside in Switzerland at a given point in time regardless of their citizenship, duration of residence and type of permit.
-Persons who do not officially reside in Switzerland (e.g. cross-border commuters working in Switzerland, tourists, visitors or business travellers) do not fall into this category.
-Specifically, the resident population includes the following types of foreigners: foreign citizens holding a permanent residence permit, foreigners holding a residence permit (including recognised refugees), seasonal workers (this type of permit has not been issued since 1 June 2002), holders of a short-term residence permit, persons in the asylum process, diplomats and international civil servants and their family members.
+The resident population is comprised of all persons residing in Switzerland at a given moment regardless of their nationality, length of stay or type of residence permit.
+Persons with no registered address in Switzerland, such as cross-border commuters working in Switzerland, tourists, persons visiting or travelling on business are not included in the resident population.
+The resident population includes the following categories of foreign nationals: settlement permit holders, residence permit holders (including recognised refugees), seasonal workers (this permit is no longer issued as of 1 June 2002), short-term residence permit holders, persons in the asylum process, diplomats and international civil servants and their family members.